bestit/contentful-symfony-bundle/README.md

     # This content types have a routable page in the project.
     routable_types:       []
-    caching:
+    caching:              # Required
+        content:

             # Please provider your service id for caching contentful contents.
+            service_id:           ~ # Required

+            # Please provide the ttl for your content cache in seconds.
+0 means forever.
+            cache_time:           0
+        routing:

+            # Please provider your service id for caching contentful routings.
-        content:              ~ # Required
+            service_id:           ~ # Required

+            # Please provide the ttl for your routing cache in seconds.
+0 means forever.
+            cache_time:           0

             # If the requested url contains this query parameter, the routing cache will be ignored.
             parameter_against_routing_cache:  ignore-contentful-routing-cache

-        # Please provider your service id for caching contentful routings.
-        routing:              ~ # Required
+        # Should the whole contentful cache be cleared every time on an entry reset request?
+        complete_clear_on_webhook:  false

         # Which cache ids should be resetted everytime?
         collection_consumer:  []

-        # Should the whole cache pool be cleared after an entry reset over the webhook is detected
-        complete_clear_on_webhook: false

-    # Add the content types mainly documented under: <https://www.contentful.com/developers/docs/references/content-management-api/#/r
+    # Add the content types mainly documented under: <https://www.contentful.com/developers/docs/references/content-management-api/#/reference/content-types>
-eference/content-types>
     content_types:

         # Prototype